supervision : lived experience perspective

 I have been working in the Brook RED Highgate Hill community mental health centre for over 6 years as a peer worker, running groups and connecting with individuals and communities around mental health and recovery.
 During this time, I have also been practicing as the Senior Peer Worker, which has allowed me to create change within community, and influence a work force of peer workers who are passionate about creating change, embracing conversations about recovery and using their lived experience to guide principals of practice.
 I have also created and delivered training about our personal stories and how we can share them with purpose and intent.
 I am also currently working as a lived experience counsellor and supervisor in the mental health space.

-Kate O'Keefe (she/her)
+Kate O'Keefe (She/Her)

 kateo@brookred.org.au